Search

 The Power Of Doing Nothing

 Often, the best way to move forward is to stop.
-Sometimes the most productive thing we can do is nothing.
-Not permanently.
-Just temporarily.
-To pause.
+At times, the most productive thing we can do is nothing.
+Not permanently, but temporarily.
+In other words, to pause.
 To breathe.
 To allow space for recalibration.

 The Power Of Doing Nothing